 In a conveyancing transaction, the costs of conducting searches for information about the property are the most common disbursements.
 These include: a Title search, certificates showing things affecting the property such as proposals for roads and recent building permits and agent’s fees to attend settlement.

-If the property is affected by an Owners’ Corporation, a certificate from the Owners’ Corporation (formerly called a Body Corporate) is usually required and costs in the order of $160 unless it is required urgently.
+If the property is affected by an Owners’ Corporation, a certificate from the Owners’ Corporation (formerly called a Body Corporate) is usually required.

 Searches are performed to include certain information in the Section 32 Statement (see below) and to help a buyer evaluate their purchase and to identify legal, ownership or property issues.
 The results also provide peace of mind that the property is not subject to any current or known future plans or licenses issued by government nor affected by inclusion on the registers such as: heritage listing or environmental management.